-If you are looking to start a business in the trades talk to us about our comprehensive 44 page booklet, 'Starting or Buying a Small Business'.
-It is a valuable resource that explores all the key issues such as alternative business structures, GST and tax registrations, record keeping, legal issues, employing staff and preparing a business plan and cash flow budget.
+If you are looking to start a business in the trades talk to us as there are numerous issues to consider.
+It can be a minefield but as trades specialists we will proactively guide you through the compliance maze of GST, BAS, PAYG, superannuation and advise you on the most appropriate tax structure for your business, record keeping, legal issues, employing staff and importantly, preparing a business plan and cash flow budget.